The Evolution Control Committee

 The Evolution Control Committee (The ECC) is an experimental music band based in Columbus, Ohio.
 The ECC was founded by Mark Gunderson (a.k.a.
-TradeMark G.) in Columbus, in 1986.
-They create music that falls within the borders of the sound collage genre, as it typically uses uncleared and illegal samples from various sources as a form of protest against copyright law.
-The ECC also produces numerous audio experiments, such as the disfiguring of compact discs in live performance, known as "CDestruction", and has produced a few video works as well, ranging from re-edited 50's corporate shorts to Teddy Ruxpin reciting the works of William S. Burroughs.
+TradeMark G.) in Columbus in 1986.
+They create music that falls within the borders of the sound collage genre, typically using uncleared and illegal samples from various sources as a form of protest against copyright law.
+The ECC also produces numerous audio experiments that goes outside regular composition methods, including the disfiguring of compact discs in a live performance known as "CDestruction".
+They have produced a few video works as well, ranging from re-edited 50's corporate shorts to Teddy Ruxpin reciting the works of William S. Burroughs.
 Other activities include culture jamming.

 They are one of the pioneers of the mash-up or bootleg, where two or more songs are mixed together into a new track.
 According to Neil Strauss in The New York Times, "...many musical observers trace the official beginnings of the British bootleg scene to The Evolution Control Committee, which in 1993 mixed a Public Enemy a cappella with music by Herb Alpert."
-These are the now-classic "Public Enemy/Whipped Cream Mixes" containing Public Enemy's inflammatory raps, "By the Time I Get To Arizona" and "Rebel Without a Pause", overdubbed onto instrumentals by Herb Alpert and the Tijuana Brass.
+These are the now-classic "Public Enemy/Whipped Cream Mixes" containing Public Enemy's inflammatory raps titled "By the Time I Get To Arizona" and "Rebel Without a Pause" overdubbed onto instrumentals by Herb Alpert and the Tijuana Brass.

 The ECC wrote "Rocked by Rape," consisting of samples of Dan Rather's deadpan delivery describing various atrocities over looped riffs from AC/DC's "Back in Black."
 This work brought legal threats against The ECC by CBS, but by 2003, CBS appeared to have dropped the issue.
 "Rocked by Rape" was nationally broadcast on NPR's All Things Considered in 2000.
-It was even played at a roast for Rather, which was later broadcast on C-SPAN.
+It was even played at a roast for Rather, later broadcast on C-SPAN.

 Since 2000, Gunderson has performed his works on stage through an electronic instrument of his own invention: "The Thimbletron."
-It is made of a pair of gloves with ten thimbles attached at the ends of the fingers, which are then wired to a laptop computer.
+It is made of a pair of gloves with ten thimbles attached at the ends of the fingers that are then wired to a laptop computer.
 As the thimbles are touched together, the laptop in turn plays a different sound sample.
 Gunderson claims that the device uses "thimbletronium energy" and warns that "thimbletronic radiation can leak unexpectedly due to a mishap during a live performance.
 The audience is advised to attend Thimbletron performances at their own risk."
 Gunderson has also modified a bread toaster in a similar fashion, with each depression of a lever playing a sample.